AaltoSciComp/scicomp-docs/triton/tut/serial.rst

 the status of your jobs with are ``slurm q`` and ``slurm h`` (You've seen both in use).

-For example, command ``scontrol show -d jobid <jobid>`` provides you detailed information on a job.
+For example, command ``scontrol show -d jobid <jobid>`` provides you detailed information on a running job.
 Information such as where *stderr* and *stdout* will be redirected to.
 These information can be particularly beneficial for troubleshooting.

-Another example could be the command ``sacct --format=jobid,elapsed,ncpus,ntasks,state,MaxRss`` which will show information as indicated in the ``--format`` option (job ID, the elapsed time, number of occupied CPUs, etc.).
+Another example could be the command ``sacct --format=jobid,elapsed,ncpus,ntasks,state,MaxRss`` which will show information as indicated in the ``--format`` option (jobid, the elapsed time, number of occupied CPUs, etc.).
 You can specify any field of interest to be shown using ``--format``.

 You can see more commands below.